 20 miles through the Cloud Forest amidst the company of hummingbirds, fellow adventurers, and Ketchwa guides.

-My adventure to Machu Picchu began by helping a beautiful Scandinavian woman dislodge her Osprey backpack from the overhead bin as our plane touched down in Peru.
-Standing like packed sardines in the center aisle waiting to exit the plane, I figured it wouldn’t hurt to pass the five uncomfortable minutes with a friendly chat, especially if she too were hiking to the ancient Incan city.
+My trek to Machu Picchu began by helping a beautiful Scandinavian woman dislodge her Osprey backpack from the overhead bin as our plane touched down in Peru.
+Hoping to make an early friend in this latest adventure, I figured it wouldn’t hurt to pass the next few minutes with a friendly chat, especially if she too were hiking to the ancient Incan city.

 “I tried an Osprey pack myself earlier this year when I hiked the Grand Canyon, but the top of the frame kept digging into my shoulders with every step for all fifteen miles.”

 She spun around, her rich blonde hair and delicate frame formed an aura about her, but her ocean blue eyes and stoic demeanor commanded my attention, “You must have had a large pack!
 This is just a daypack, so it’s smaller and doesn’t need a frame.
 Thirty years ago I would have worn a bag as big as yours, but made from the finest fibers in the Netherlands.”

 Her poignant words were balanced with a warm tone, a Dutch delight I was learning firsthand through my work as a Global Marketing Manager.
 Straightforward, pragmatic, and authentic – the European way.

 “The retailer at REI told me: different packs, different backs.
 You hiking with that to Machu Picchu as well?”